 And we have the internet, it is no shortage of that (recently we even got Netflix).
 For US$ 12 (US dollars is the valid currency that comes from the ATMs, and the Cambodian riel is mainly used as small change) you can get a 1Mbps ADSL connection and for $35 per month they throw a fiber optic cable from the other side street to your house and you are connected within one day at a speed of more than 60Mbps.
 When that happened the first time, I did not believe my eyes and ears.

-For my income, I run my online travel agency Kilimanjaro Expedition and I am the manager of The Flicks Community Movie Theaters.
+For my income, I run my online travel agency Kilimanjaro Expedition and I am the manager of The Flicks Community Movie Theater.
 The latter I took over in 2011, patched it up and made it rather popular under the huge group of foreign (English-speaking) population in Phnom Penh (the expats).
-Eventually two other venues were added within three years.

 And thanks to volunteers from around the world, especially young people who are traveling, these movie houses run without me having to be there everyday.
 I slowly took steps backward to do a little bit less and am now only responsible for technical affairs, marketing, logistics and distribution of the films and the supply of one of the three locations.
 Meanwhile, the volunteers get free accommodation and drinks in return and they love it.

 And because of that setup I need no longer stand behind the bar daily to sell movie tickets: a whole new world of social life opened up!
 And I discovered the joy and benefits of Crossfit.